UniversalDevicesInc/pgc-nodejs-interface/README.md

 getNotices(), gives you the current list of Polyglot notices.

 addNotice(key, text), adds a notice to the Polyglot UI.
 The key allows to refer to that notice later on.

+addNoticeTemp(key, text, delaySec), adds a notice to the Polyglot UI.
+The notice will be active for delaySec seconds.

 removeNotice(key), remove notice specified by the key.